afrigeri/geologic-symbols-qgis/README.md

 ##  Developer info

-While the symbols library can be used in the most up-to-date version of QGIS, the development environment is kept on QGIS 3.10-LTR since we have to run standalone python/QGIS scripts to build the lib and the reference graphics.
+If you want to contrbute to the development of the build system, you need to setup your environment.
+If you have OSX, the reference development environment is QGIS 3.10-LTR, which is know to to run standalone python/QGIS scripts without problems.
+With GNU/Linux you can use the most up-to-date package, but you have to make sure to have python3-qgis package installed.
 We also need [svg2svgt](https://github.com/manisandro/svg2svgt) to convert SVG into TinySVG.

 ## Similar projects